 This legend is set on St Stephen’s-tide, the day after Christmas.
 I imagined the December weather In Northumberland.
 Hard frost, hills blanketed in snow, biting wind, icicles on walls,horses snorting and steaming in the cold … all this seems such a dream in the Tropics.
 Here, on Boxing Day, the grass in my yard was parched.
 It was 40C and baking hot and we were desperate for rain.

 …and of her he was as glad as grass is of rain…

-I kept a weather eye open as I worked steadily moving on from room to room inside the house, sweat dripping from me, The crack of a lightning bolt came as a surprise. looked out,
+I kept a weather eye open as I worked steadily moving on from room to room inside the house, sweat dripping from me, The crack of a lightning bolt came as a surprise.
+I looked out,

-What a relief what it rains!
+What a relief when it rains!